Ivan-wang/audiovibe/README.md

 ####	3. develop and use
 ***Every time when you develop (or use), you should activate the envrionment following the commands in section 1.***

+##	B. Must-know notes
+* developer can use audio/kick_22k.wav (22k hz) or audio/kick.wav (44k hz) as basic audio tracks for development; audio/m1_22k.wav (22k hz) or audio/m1.wav (44k hz) can be used as advanced audio tracks for development

+* final vibration signal output to raspberry, should have at least 60 (when 255 is max) amplitude to feel the vibration. when it is low, such as [0, 0, 0, 20, 20, ..., 20, 0, 0, 0], vibration cannot be felt.